Brian A. Jackson: Federal judicial service

 In January 2009, United States Senator Mary Landrieu approached Jackson and encouraged him to become a United States Attorney for the Eastern District of Louisiana.
 In April 2009, Landrieu notified Jackson that she was proceeding with recommending the incumbent United States Attorney, Jim Letten, remain in place, but that given Jackson's many years in the federal courts that she believed him to be well-qualified to serve as a district judge.
 Soon afterward, Landrieu formally recommended that President Barack Obama nominate Jackson to the seat.
 On October 29, 2009, Obama formally nominated Jackson to fill the vacancy, which was created when Judge Frank Joseph Polozola took senior status in 2007.
 Jackson's nomination was delayed for months due to a dispute between Landrieu and fellow United States Senator David Vitter, but eventually Vitter approved of the nomination and a hearing was held before the United States Senate Committee on the Judiciary.
-The Senate confirmed Jackson on June 15, 2010, in a 96–0 vote.
+The Senate confirmed Jackson on June 15, 2010 by a 96–0 vote.
 He received his commission the same day.
 On July 18, 2011, he became chief judge of the court, upon the death of Ralph E. Tyson and served until July 17, 2018.